tarantool/doc/doc/concepts/configuration.rst

 *   *Since version 3.0*: In the YAML format.

     YAML configuration allows you to provide the full cluster topology and specify all configuration options.
-    You can use local configuration in a YAML file for each instance or store configuration data in one reliable place using :ref:`etcd <configuration_etcd_overview>`.
+    You can use local configuration in a YAML file for each instance or store configuration data in a reliable :ref:`centralized storage <configuration_etcd_overview>`.

 *   *In version 2.11 and earlier*: :ref:`In code <configuration_code>` using the ``box.cfg`` API.